 - Collaborate: Work with others to help them anticipate some scenarios that may happen and practice with them ways of how to respond.
 Practicing how you might address the situations you can think of together, will help them to start looking for the available options when faced with the unexpected.
 For example, if you have a relative that wants to connect with others discussing various options, trying a Zoom meeting and practicing may help them to understand that there are alternatives to try.
 Try and shift the conversation to what’s possible, vs what’s unavailable.

 - Help them to see the difference between Critical Thinking vs. their Emotions: Critical thinking involves assessing a situation and drawing reasonable conclusions from a set of information, and then discriminating between the useful and less useful details to then solve problems and make decisions.
-Conversely, dealing with challenges emotionally minimizes the facts of the situation and highlights feelings which may obscure what is possble.
-Helping others discriminate between the two, to temper emotional elements out of pramatic decisioning will help make them more adaptable.
-Feelings should be acknowledged, but its not always the best thing to place emotional choices ahead of decisions that can be influenced by factual data.
+Conversely dealing with challenges emotionally minimizes the facts of the situation and highlights feelings which may obscure what is possble.
+Helping others discriminate between the two, to temper emotions out of pramatic decisioning will help make them more adaptable.
+Feelings should be acknowledged but its not always the best thing to place emotional choices ahead of decisions that can be influenced by factual data.

-- Research: Knowing what to expect in advance can help minimize the unknowns.
-Helping them to research what information is available regarding potential upcoming situations and which details what to expect, will make the number of unknown’s decrease.
-Have a general plan based on what you know.
+- Research: Knowing what to expect in advance while minimize the unknowns.
+Help them to research what information is available that details what to expect will make the number of unknown’s decrease.

 - Observe the situation: What are others doing?
 Many of us are finding ourselves following new processes for things we have done hundreds of time.
 Pay attention to details.